RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/4-Adaptive Designer/3-Connecting to Data Tables/3-Connecting to Data Tables.md

-# How to configure connection with data table?
+# Connecting to Data Tables

 Establishing a connection with a data table enables the system to fetch and / or feed data to the data table from the form.